 On December 14, 2018, the Bank won the foreclosure of the delinquent borrower's leasehold property thru a credit bid.
 The land's ownership is uncertain and has ongoing legal proceedings.
 On May 24, 2019, the Bank entered into a sublease agreement with a related party which is contingent upon the approval of the sublease agreement by the lessor.
-The parties agreed that upon the final court order to the effect that the lessor is the fee simple owner of the land, the Bank will assign to the related party and the related party will purchase all of the rights, title and interest of the Bank in and to the Lessor Assignment of Lease and the previous assignor for \$1,800,000, deducting all payments made during the sublease agreement and has been recorded as a deduction from foreclosed properties in 2020 and was recognized as a component of recovery of previously charged off loan in 2019 (see note 6).
-As of September 30, 2020, the sublease approval and final court order has not been obtained.
+The parties agreed that upon the final court order to the effect that the lessor is the fee simple owner of the land, the Bank will assign to the related party and the related party will purchase all of the rights, title and interest of the Bank in and to the Lessor Assignment of Lease and the previous assignor for \$1,800,000, deducting all payments made during the lease term.
+Payment of \$200,000 was received from the affiliate in connection with the sublease agreement and has been recorded as a deduction from foreclosed properties in 2021 and 2020 and was recognized as a component of recovery of previously charged off loan in 2021 and 2019, respectively (see note 6).
+As of September 30, 2021, the sublease approval and final court order has not been obtained.